Saturday, May 04, 2024

 Acing Attention

 Today I'm fuelled by coffee rather than tea for a change.
 Unlike weekdays, I usually eat a light lunch on weekends and today it's a nice Subway sandwich, a BMT Italian.
-Having wolfed that down together with some mushroom soup, I now settle down to the more serious business of expounded my thoughts for the week.
+Having wolfed that down together with some mushroom soup, I now settle down to the more serious business of expounding my thoughts for the week.

 I feel particularly elated whenever my week has been productive.
 But how do we measure productivity?
 We could be very efficient in doing unnecessary tasks throughout the day.
 Useful output over time is what I aim for.
 But now we have to define what we mean by 'useful'?